dehsilvadeveloper/laravel10-notification/README.md

 This is a Laravel v10.x application to control notifications using a Dockerized environment.

-The project was created for learn/check features of Laravel.
+The project was created for learn/check features of **Laravel 10**.

 ## Build with